solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    Let's use `X` to denote `stake_on_validators_not_in_restart` for brevity.
    Assuming a block has child `A` and `B` both on the list, the children's combined stake would be `2 * (67% - 5% - X)`.
-Because we only allow one RestartHeaviestFork per pubkey, every conforming validator should select either `A` or `B`, even if the non-conforming validators could select both.
-   So the children's total stake should be less than `100% + 5% - X`.
-We can calculate that if `134% - 2 * X < 100% + 5% - X`, then `X > 29%`, this is
-   not possible when we have at least 80% of the validators in restart.
+Because we only allow one RestartHeaviestFork per pubkey, every validator should select either `A` or `B`, it's easy to find and filter out vialators who selected both.
+So the children's total stake should be less than `100% - X`.
+We can calculate that if `124% - 2 * X < 100% - X`, then `X > 24%`, this is not possible when we have at least 80% of the validators in restart.
 So we prove any block in the list can have at most one child in the list by contradiction.

    3. If a block not optimistically confirmed before the restart is on the list, it can only be at the end of the list and none of its siblings are